deedy/wordle-solver/README.md

 # Wordle Solver

 The most comprehensive, exhaustive, parameterized command-line *wordle* (https://www.powerlanguage.co.uk/wordle/) solver.
-Wordle is a really popular game made viral by it's inscrutable and quirky emoticon-based game description.
+Wordle is a really popular game made viral by it's inscrutable and quirky emoji-based game description.

 The official Wordle game can have *2,315* candidate hidden words and *12,972* valid guessable words.
 The solver boasts a *100%* accuracy on all candidates.
 The optimal first guess is *SOARE* and the average number of attempts to a solution is *3.78*.